 Because so many people want to learn English, most missionaries from North America find themselves teaching in classrooms at some point during their overseas ministry.
 A large number of YWAM’s ministries around the world use English classes as a tool for evangelization and building relationships in their communities.
 Many of YWAM Montana-Lakeside’s outreach teams spend at least part of their time teaching English to locals or university students, and most of those missionaries have never had any formal training as language teachers.

 It’s because of this need for teachers that our TESOL program was created.
-This five week course is designed to quickly and effectively train any native (or nearly native) English speaker as a fully certified English teacher.
+This five week course is designed to quickly and effectively train any English speaker as a fully certified English teacher..
 The certification given at Lakeside is also very unique to YWAM since our graduates are not only certified by YWAM’s University of the Nations but also receive a second TESOL certification through a recognized training institute in Australia.
 It’s this secular Certificate IV that unlocks many doors overseas, and many of our graduates have gone on to work in some of the hardest to reach nations on the planet.

 The most intensive, the most rewarding

 There is no doubt that TESOL is one of the most intensive schools in all of YWAM.
 It is also one of the most rewarding, as it will give you an international certification and the practical skills needed to become an English teacher in any country on the mission field—and all of this in only five action-packed weeks.

 Highly concentrated in both learning and application, the program lasts from 8 am to 9:30 pm Monday through Friday, comprising more than 100 hours of lectures and small group presentations.
 Each morning will begin with worship and intercession, followed by lectures.
-Afternoons and evenings are spent in additional lecture, optional focus seminars, preparing lesson plans, and completing assignments.
+Afternoons and evenings are spent in additional lecture, optional focus workshops, preparing lesson plans, and completing assignments.